Computer-Programming-B/KochSnowflake/README.md

 2. Run and test the code.
 You should see the following output
 ![](KochSnowFlake6.PNG)
-3. The problem with the starter code is that it won't work correctly with an `level` greater than one.
+3. The problem with the starter code is that it won't work correctly with a `level` greater than one.
 That is, it won't put another outer bend inside of the first.
 To do that, we'll need to make the function *recursive*.
 You will want to replace the commented line of code with a recursive call to `koch` with a side length of `sideLength/3` and an level one less than `level`.
 By substracting one, our function will progress towards the *base case* of a straight line.

  ```Python
 import turtle